-- 1. The satisfactory completion of a Masters degree or certified equivalent. - 2.
+- 1. The satisfactory completion of a Masters Degree preferably a Masters of Biofield Healing or Certified Equivalent. - 2.
 The satisfactory completion of a minimum of 60.0 credit hours of work over a minimum period of two calendar years. - 3.
 The satisfactory completion of a professionally bound thesis of at least 50,000 words.
 No waiver for the thesis is allowed. - 4.
 Any additional requirements that the faculty may assess as a result of reviews or conferences. - 5.
 All work counted toward the hours required for graduation must be completed with the grade of E (excellent) or S (satisfactory). - 6.
 Evidence of such metaphysical, spiritual, mental, and emotional maturity as will support the judgment, by the faculty, of your readiness and fitness to practice the metaphysical/spiritual ministry. - 7.
 Recommendation of the faculty.